-Everyone wants to be proud of their home-grown tomatoes as the biggest and the juiciest.
-There is nothing more satisfying than picking and eating a home-grown tomato, so we have put together our top tips for growing your tomato plants.
+Want to learn about growing tomatoes?
+We have put together our top tips below: everyone wants to be proud of their home-grown tomatoes as the biggest and the juiciest.
+There is nothing more satisfying than picking and eating a home-grown tomato.

 Sowing Tomato Seeds

-If you want to grow your tomatoes from seed, the best time to sow them is normally around the middle of March.
+If you want to learn how to grow tomatoes from seed, the best time to sow them is normally around the middle of March.
 This is because by this point the risk of frost should have passed and it should have started to get warmer.

 - Gently shake the plant so that pollen falls to pollinate the flowers which will then produce more tomatoes.